Flamingo Estate and Kohler create a brutalist monument to bathing in Milan

 A brutalist bathhouse and pollinator baths for local wildlife will take centre stage at a restorative courtyard installation by Flamingo Estate and Kohler at Milan Design Week 2026

 At a moment when thermal bathing and sauna culture are experiencing a global resurgence, and as the biennial Salone Internazionale del Bagno returns to the Rho Fairground, we are fully expecting Milan Design Week 2026 to be awash with design-led bathing concepts.
-One such exhibit is The Flamingo Estate Bathhouse, a serene collaboration between two American names: Richard Christiansen, founder of the 'pleasure-obsessed' Los Angeles-based lifestyle brand Flamingo Estate, and design-led kitchen and bathroom company Kohler.
+One such exhibit is The Flamingo Estate Bathhouse by Kohler, a serene collaboration between two American names: Richard Christiansen, founder of the 'pleasure-obsessed' Los Angeles-based lifestyle brand Flamingo Estate, and design-led kitchen and bathroom company Kohler.

-Set within a leafy courtyard of the Padiglione d’Arte Contemporanea during Fuorisalone, the multisensory installation will be anchored by a copper-clad brutalist bathhouse made by Kohler and based on the one found on Christiansen's Los Angeles estate.
+Set within a leafy courtyard of the Padiglione d’Arte Contemporanea during Fuorisalone, the multisensory installation will be anchored by a brutalist bathhouse made by Kohler and inspired by the one found on Christiansen's Los Angeles estate.
 The bathhouse was one of the first structures Christiansen built after he bought the seven-acre hillside site in 2013.
 Based on a photo of an Alamut fortress in ancient Persia – a place where soldiers would be taken to bathe and rest, described as 'a temple of pleasure' – Christiansen's three-storey bathhouse sits at the bottom of the estate's garden, where birdsong fills the air, and features a fireplace and a poured-concrete tub that orients toward the sunrise.

 'It's a place of ritual – somewhere I go to slow down, reconnect, and be fully present with myself and with nature,' Christiansen tells Wallpaper.
 'It’s deeply personal.
 Reinterpreting it in Milan is about translating that feeling into an entirely different context – bringing a sense of nature-infused calm into the heart of a highly energetic environment.
 It’s less about replicating the original structure, and more about capturing its spirit and sharing that with a large audience on the other side of the world.'

-Outside, four one-of-a-kind pollinator baths are dotted throughout the wild garden – conceived by Christiansen, designed by Kohler's design director, JB Han, and cast in the brand's historic Wisconsin foundry.
+Outside, four one-of-a-kind pollinator baths will be dotted throughout the wild garden – conceived by Christiansen, designed by Kohler's design director, JB Han, and cast in the brand's historic Wisconsin foundry.
 Each one has a brutalist cast iron form but simple geometric patterns forged across its interior surface.
 The patterns, Han says, are inspired by natural habitats – textured, patterned, and scaled to support birds, bees, and insects.

 'At Kohler, we’ve been thinking deeply about how design can reconnect people to elemental experiences, water, light, material,' says Han, reflecting on the project's beginnings.
 'When we encountered Richard’s world at Flamingo Estate, it felt like a natural alignment.
 There’s a similar reverence for nature, ritual, and sensory living.
 This project became an opportunity to translate that shared mindset into something spatial and experiential.'